 In this case, the lack of implementation of hooks offered by ThriveCart limits your marketing power to communicate with someone who may be on the fence about buying.

-The other side of a funnel are the Actions you can take based upon a trigger from a Benchmark.
+On the other side of a funnel are the Actions you can take based upon a trigger from a Benchmark.

 The options on timers go a bit beyond some of the competition to allow you to delay or schedule actions.

-Reports from Groundhogg CRM
+Reports from Groundhogg

-I think Groundhogg does a good job of ensuring you get reports on most of the elements within the system.
+I think Groundhogg does a good job of ensuring you get detailed reports on most of the elements within the system.
 This is a report for one of my funnels.

 You can see the conversion rate and the abandonment rate right under the graph.
 A bit lower, Groundhogg tells me which emails perform well and which need improvement.